fastforwardlabs/mdffreport13/src/02-background.md

 ![A bank would like to decide which business loans to grant based on true, causal relationships.](figures/ff13-01.png)

 It may be that we find small loans are more likely to default than larger loans.
 One might naively assume that the bank ought to stop making small loans.
 However, perhaps it is really the case that smaller businesses are more likely to fail than large businesses, and _also_ more likely to apply for small loans.
 In this case, the true causal relationship is between the size of the _business_ and defaulting, and not between the size of the _loan_ and defaulting.
-If so, our policy decisions should be influenced by business size, rather than loan size.
+If this is so, our policy decisions should be influenced by business size, rather than loan size.

 Unfortunately, supervised learning alone cannot tell us which is true.
 If we include both loan size and business size as features in our model, we will simply find that they are both related to loan defaulting, to some extent.
 While that insight is true - as they are both statistically related to defaulting - which _causes_ defaulting is a separate question, and the one to which we want the answer.